510: The Painted Hills

 [Sung.]
 Out from the inkwell comes Koko the Clown.

 In 1916, Max Fleischer began producing a series of animated shorts called “Out of the Inkwell,” starring a character called Koko the Clown.
 Each cartoon began with a shot of a hand drawing with a fountain pen before Koko clambered out of the inkwell.
 He later appeared as a supporting character in a number of Betty Boop cartoons.
 His last appearance was on television in 1962.

 That’s an Indian rub, all right.
 You got a little sister?

 An Indian rub, also known as an Indian burn, the snakebite, and the Chinese burn, is a traditional way for children to torment each other.
 It is applied by grabbing the victim’s wrist firmly with both hands and then twisting them in opposite directions, producing a friction burn on the skin.

 There’s oil in them there skins!

-“May start an infection …” On Lyle Lovett.
+“May enter the skin and start an infection …” On Lyle Lovett.

 Lyle Lovett is a country singer known for his wild shock of bushy hair.
 He has won four Grammy awards and acted in a number of movies, including The Player and Short Cuts.